AkashKumar7902/sok/content/blog/merkuro-hindi-translation-SoK-2024.md

 I also did some translations of small applications which included kcharselect, kruler and ktimer, as a pre-task.
 My work can be found at https://github.com/AkashKumar7902/translations-kde-applications

-In my proposal, I chose to translate merkuro and tellico applications to hindi.
-Tellico and merkuro are one of the most starred projects among kde projects.
-Tellico is used by thousands of people around the world to manage collections of books, videos, music, etc. While, merkuro provides a simple way to handle emails, calendars and contacts.
+In my proposal, I chose to translate Merkuro ([calendar](https://apps.kde.org/merkuro.calendar/), [contact](https://apps.kde.org/merkuro.contact/) and [mail](https://apps.kde.org/merkuro.mail/)) and [Tellico](https://tellico-project.org/) applications to hindi.
+Tellico and Merkuro are one of the most starred projects among kde projects.
+Tellico is used by thousands of people around the world to manage collections of books, videos, music, etc. While, Merkuro provides a simple way to handle emails, calendars and contacts.
 The project aims to translate all sentences displayed to the user into Hindi.

-In the first phase of my work, I translated half of **merkuro**.
+In the first phase of my work, I translated half of **Merkuro**.
 The other half was translated by Asish Kumar.

 I used lokalize as a translation tool.
 Lokalize provides a intutive and simple UI, with awesome features like translation memory.
 To setup lokalize, I followed this blog by Raghavendra Kamath: https://raghukamath.com/how-to-translate-krita-to-your-own-language.